 NATS is a connective technology that powers modern distributed systems.
-A connective technology is responsible for addressing and discovery and exchanging of messages that drive the common patterns in distributed systems; asking and answering questions, aka services/microservices, and making and processing statements, or stream processing.
+A connective technology is responsible for addressing, discovery and exchanging of messages that drive the common patterns in distributed systems; asking and answering questions, aka services/microservices, and making and processing statements, or stream processing.

 Modern distributed systems are defined by an ever increasing number of hyper-connected moving parts and the additional data they generate.
 They employ both services and streams to drive business value.